 The temperature can change very quickly in Alaska.

-It may be 80 degrees during the day and below freezing at night, so make sure you dress accordingly.
-Also, keep in mind that you’ll need more clothes for visiting Alaska in the winter.
+It may be 80 degrees during the day and below freezing at night, so dress accordingly.
+Also, remember that you’ll need more clothes for visiting Alaska in the winter.

 - Wam Winter Backpacking Destinations